firedrakeproject/firedrake/demos/helmholtz/helmholtz.py.rst

    u = \cos(2\pi x)\cos(2\pi y)

-However we wish to employ this as an example for the finite element method, so lets go ahead and produce numerical solution.
+However we wish to employ this as an example for the finite element method, so lets go ahead and produce a numerical solution.

 First, we always need a mesh.
 Let's have a :math:`10\times10` element unit square::